 If you rely on an aging air conditioner, a smart thermostat might not work with it.
 Getting a new air conditioner is a wise method to ensure smart thermostat compatibility.

 If your air conditioner was installed before 2010, it likely runs on Freon®.
 Also called R-22 refrigerant, Freon is no longer being made because of its damaging effects on the ozone layer.
 You can see if your air conditioner uses R-22 by looking at the sticker on the outside unit, which will show the refrigerant kind.

 If your air conditioner is operating fine, you can keep on using it.
 However, if it ever has a refrigerant leak, solving the problem will be pricey.
 That’s because Freon is only available in limited, recycled amounts.

 Newer air conditioners have Puron®, or R-410A.
 But you can’t just use Puron in a Freon air conditioner, as pressure requirements are different.

-Our Technicians Make Air Conditioning Installation Stress-Free
+Our Professionals Make Air Conditioning Installation Hassle-Free

-Get in touch with us at 715-384-3163 to request your free, no-pressure estimate today!
+Reach us at 715-384-3163 to request your free, no-pressure estimate today!